google/clasp/README.md

 _Note_: The `.claspignore` patterns are applied relative from the `rootDir`.

 If no `.claspignore` is specified, a default set of patterns is applied.
-The default will only consider the `appsscript.json` manifest and any JavaScript and TypeScript source files in the `rootDir` folder
+The default will only consider the `appsscript.json` manifest and any JavaScript and TypeScript source files in the `rootDir` folder (child folders are not processed)

 ```text
 **/**